 1 Drop Non-toxic, organic dish soap

 Add everything to a spray bottle.
-The dish soap is important because it help the oil mixture stick to the plants.
+The dish soap is important because it helps the oil mixture stick to the plants.

 All Natural Pest Deterrent Recipe #2